 Plenty of safety kit by van-based standards, but the Berlingo comes with just a standard three-year warranty

 All new Citroen vehicles come with a three-year/60,000-mile warranty, but the e-Berlingo’s battery pack is covered by a separate eight-year/100,000-mile guarantee.
-Also included is a 12 year anti-perforation warranty and three years’ cover for paint.
+Also included is a 12-year anti-perforation warranty and three years’ cover for paint.

 In this review

 - 1Citroen Berlingo reviewBargain MPV remains one of the best value ways to transport a growing family and everything that goes with it

 - 2Engines, performance and driveTypical family SUVs handle better and offer more refinement, but the Berlingo is comfortable and very easy to drive

 - 3MPG, CO2 and Running CostsBuyers have a choice of frugal petrol and diesel engines, or greener electric power, but regardless of which you choose, running costs should be low